menandmice/micetro_docs/guides/user-manual/external_scripts.rst

 .. meta::
-   :description: How to run external scripts and the types of script interfaces
+   :description: How to run external scripts and the types of script interfaces in Micetro by Men&Mice
-   :keywords: external, scripts
+   :keywords: DNS records, DNS

 .. _external-scripts: